 The current Covid-19 outbreak has led to a huge amount of people getting in touch with me to ask questions about this.
-I will endeavour to continue to answer these as quickly as I can, however, below are some frequently asked questions and general advice that may answer your query.
+I will endeavour to continue to answer these as quickly as I can, however, below is some general advice that may answer your query.
 Please check these links regularly as information changes and updates quickly.

 The latest health advice is available from NHS Inform here.
 If you develop any coronavirus symptoms (temperature, cough or loss of taste or smell), however mild, you should stay at home and arrange to be tested here.
-You, and anyone you live with, should remain at home until you get the result of the test, and then follow the advice you will be given based on the result.
+You, and anyone you live with or are in an extended household with, should remain at home until you get the result of the test, and then follow the advice you will be given based on the result.

 Concerns with Paying Bills

 Many people may be concerned about their ability to pay their bills as a result of the Covid-19 outbreak.
 Landlords, lenders and utility companies are expected to be flexible during these exceptional times and if you are worried you may be unable to pay a bill contact the company which issued it as soon as possible to discuss this and see if it can reduce or change your payment plan.

 Citizens Advice Scotland can offer free, impartial advice on any issues you might be experiencing and have a number of online resources that may be useful.